ErrorxCode/EasyInsta/README.md

 A brand new library is been planed to be created as replacement of **instagram4j**.
 The new library will be more easy, optimised, and safe (less challenges) to use.
 The library will be based on the privaye api of **web version** of instagram.
 If you want to contribute on making of that new lib, please ping me at @x0.rahil on instagram. _Little help is appreciated_ 💖

+To get started, you need to discover/reverse engineer instagram endpoints and add it to **OpenAPI spec.json**

 ## Features

 - Lightweight and Easy 2 use